jenna-tb-ekwealor/BIOL710/README.md

 # Troubleshooting

+- General RStudio issues:
+-- Stop saving RData.
+In RStudio go to Tools -> Global Options, and under Workspace uncheck the box for "Save .RData ...".
+Also change the dropdown box to "Never" so that it never asks you if you want to do this.
+There are few cases, in my opinion, where you'd want to automatically save RData, and definitely not for this class.

+-- Possibly, it might be necessary to [update to the newest version of R](https://cloud.r-project.org), and to install [RTools](https://www.google.com/search?client=safari&rls=en&q=rtools&ie=UTF-8&oe=UTF-8) (on Windows machines.)

 #### Troubleshooting Pre-Labs

 - These packages have more recent versions available.
 Which would you like to update? --> If the list only includes `htmltools` say No.